idRenaissance/idRenaissance/README.md

-Knowledge is Free
+Knowledge is Free,
-I Do Not Forgive
+I Do Not Forgive,
-I Do Not Forget
+I Do Not Forget,
-Expect me
+Expect me!

 <!---
 idRenaissance/idRenaissance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.